ondrejh/electro/README.md

-electro
+Electro
 =======

-Tariff device logging according to IEC 62056-21
+Tariff device logging according to IEC 62056-21.

-electro.py: script fetching data from tariff device (two function versions) test_data.py: sample data fetched with the first prototype of the optical head
+## Description:
+The device is based on Raspberry PI, with the optical head connected to it.
+It reads the tariff values every 15 minutes and saves it into the database file.
+The device has the web interface displayin the captured data in chart.

+## Files:
+[tariff.py](https://github.com/ondrejh/electro/blob/master/script/tariff.py): access tariff device and store reading into sqlite database file.

 doc: some resouces

 hw: optical head documentation

-todo: improve database structure in newpython
+## Instalation:
+will be done later

+## ToDo:
+- calculate time of the high-low tariff switching
+- display it
+- some more description (schematics, head documentation, photos ...)